wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 #### substituted

-3.&emsp;In contrast, spirit reacts in the same way to everything spirit knows is true, and does not respond at all to anything else.
+3. In contrast, spirit reacts in the same way to everything spirit knows is true, and does not respond at all to anything else.
 <sup>2</sup>Nor does spirit make any attempt to establish what is true.
 <sup>3</sup>Spirit knows that what is true is everything that God created.
 <sup>4</sup>Spirit is in complete and direct communication with every aspect of creation, because spirit is in complete and direct communication with spirit’s Creator.